 English Overview (45 minutes)

-Parents are invited to stay for the whole seminar, or they can stay just for the General Overview.
+Parents can be online for the whole seminar or just for the General Overview.
 The General Overview has information important to both parent and student.
 The Math and English Overviews are designed specifically for the student.
 Please bring a pencil to the seminar.
 No calculator or other materials are needed.

 Why Take the ACT/SAT?